By Aly W. | First published October 5, 2020 | Last modified January 21, 2022

-r/MtFHRT is a subreddit on Reddit which was created in December 2017 for the purpose of creating, collecting, and sharing informational content on the subject of transfeminine hormone therapy.
+r/MtFHRT was a subreddit on Reddit which was created in late 2017 for the purpose of creating, collecting, and sharing informational content on the subject of transfeminine hormone therapy.
 Although r/MtFHRT originally accepted any kind of content in this subject area, it eventually shifted to original articles.
 A large amount of this content has been produced in the subreddit over the years.

-You may have noticed that r/MtFHRT has been quiet with no new content over the last few months.
-This is because we’ve been hard at work on a new project called Transfeminine Science:
+You may have noticed that there has been no new content in r/MtFHRT over the last few months.
+This is because the r/MtFHRT authors have been hard at work on a new project called Transfeminine Science:

 This website is a resource for original informational content on transfeminine hormone therapy, and is the new and improved home of r/MtFHRT.
 Much of the content in r/MtFHRT has been moved over to the site, and many articles have received significant revision.
 From now on, all content that the r/MtFHRT team produces will instead be published on Transfeminine Science.
 We will certainly continue to share new content via r/MtFHRT and crosspost to other subreddits like r/TransDIY and r/AskMtFHRT however.
 We’ll additionally be posting links to new content on other social media sites like Facebook and Twitter.